Key Takeaways

 A new concept for a new category of risk

 The Delegation Deficit is the measurable gap between the decision-making authority delegated to AI agents and the accountability infrastructure in place to govern those decisions.
-It is not an abstract concept.
-It is a diagnostic: an organization with high authority delegation and low accountability infrastructure has a critical Delegation Deficit.
+Treat it as a diagnostic, not an abstract concept: an organization with high authority delegation and low accountability infrastructure has a critical Delegation Deficit.
 An organization that has matched its governance to its agents' authority has closed the gap.

 The Delegation Deficit extends this framework by identifying three specific components that, taken together, constitute the governance gap:

-1. The Authority Gap — AI agents can take more actions than organizations can oversee.
+- The Authority Gap: AI agents can take more actions than organizations can oversee.
 When a procurement agent can evaluate suppliers, compare bids, negotiate terms, and execute purchase orders, the scope of delegated authority outpaces any reasonable supervision model.
 Only 21% of executives report complete visibility into agent permissions, tool usage, or data access patterns.
 The other 79% have delegated authority without building the infrastructure to track how that authority is being used.

-2. The Transparency Gap — Multi-step agent reasoning is exponentially harder to audit than single-model outputs.
+- The Transparency Gap: Multi-step agent reasoning is exponentially harder to audit than single-model outputs.
 A chatbot produces one response to one prompt.
-An agent may take fifteen or more steps — querying databases, calling APIs, evaluating alternatives, making intermediate decisions — before producing a final action.
+An agent may take fifteen or more steps, querying databases, calling APIs, evaluating alternatives, making intermediate decisions, before producing a final action.
 Traditional AI explainability focused on understanding a single model's output.
 Agentic AI requires understanding a chain of reasoning, tool use, and autonomous decisions, often across multiple coordinated agents that create emergent behaviors no single agent "decided."

-3. The Liability Gap — Legal frameworks have not caught up to autonomous decision-making.
-When harm occurs, the question "who is accountable?" passes through a chain of developers, fine-tuners, integrators, deployers, and operators — with each party pointing to the next.
+- The Liability Gap: Legal frameworks have not caught up to autonomous decision-making.
+When harm occurs, the question "who is accountable?" passes through a chain of developers, fine-tuners, integrators, deployers, and operators, with each party pointing to the next.
 Filippo Santoni de Sio and Giulio Mecacci of TU Delft identify four interconnected responsibility gaps: a culpability gap (difficulties attributing legal blame), a moral accountability gap (inability to explain AI logic), a public accountability gap (citizens unable to get explanations for AI decisions), and an active responsibility gap (people not sufficiently aware or capable of preventing harm).

 The Delegation Deficit